redox-os/rfcs/text/0000-io_uring.md

 [drawbacks]: #drawbacks

-Since Linux handles every syscall within ring 0, no extra communication needs to happen when dealing with addresses; the kernel can simply map a userspace address (if it is not already mapped), do its work, and then push a completion entry.
+Since Linux handles every syscall within ring 0, no extra communication needs to occur when dealing with addresses; the kernel can simply map a userspace address (if it is not already mapped), do its work, and then push a completion entry.
 Redox has a similar mode: userspace-to-kernel.
 One downside with this compared to how Linux works, is that the kernel has to use two rings: one